-You should never, ever admit fault for a car accident—for a number of reasons.
+You should never, ever admit fault after a car accident—for a number of reasons.
 In any case, you may not have all the facts about the car accident—there may be things you are unaware of that have a direct bearing on the accident.

 A car accident happens in a split second.
 One second you are headed home from work, contemplating what you will make for dinner.
 The next second your car is a mess you are injured from the crash—perhaps seriously—and everything around you is chaotic.